A Guide to EOR-Sponsored Visas for Enterprise Businesses

 10. View the invoice for immigration services and make payment.

 11. Deel will start the visa application process, which you can monitor from within the tracker.

 Watch the tutorial video below to see the process in action.

 Discover how B2B SaaS company, Taktile, sponsored three visas thanks to Deel.

 Beyond EOR sponsorship, certain EOR platforms offer a comprehensive suite of global services.
 An EOR sponsor like Deel, for example, provides the following:

-- Global payroll: Run payroll in 100+ countries with one platform to streamline international operations and eliminate the ongoing admin of local compliance, taxes, benefits, and more.
+- Global payroll: Run payroll around the world with one platform to streamline international operations and eliminate the ongoing admin of local compliance, taxes, benefits, and more.